 Sprouted Oat Porridge

-Sprouted oat porridge is the best porridge you are ever likely to taste!
+Sprouted oat porridge is absolutely delicious!
 However, there are a few things you need to get right when making it…

 What are sprouted oats?